 It never was.

-To be a man appeared to be steady and clear as the societies in former times were organized in a structure that put men, and women, into a rigid order.
+In former times, being a man appeared to be steady and clear as the societies were organized in a structure that put men, and women, into a rigid order.

-In the fast-changing time of the 21st century, the social structure opens wide and shows a thousand faces each moment, and a hero needs an initiation into being with them as a man not just once in a lifetime to be able to be with it.
-He needs initiation from moment to moment.
+Yet in the fast-changing time of the 21st century, the social structure opens wide and shows a thousand faces each moment, and a man needs an initiation into being with them not just once in a lifetime.
+He needs initiations from moment to moment.

-This specific need of our times asks men for initiation into relationships, with themselves and with the world.
+This specific need of our times asks men for initiations into relationships, with themselves and with the world.